SHOCK- 2018 FLOAT DPS and DPX2

 Using the EVOL Air Sleeve

-The EVOL air sleeve is an option on FLOAT DPS models.
+The EVOL air sleeve is an option on FLOAT DPS and DPX2 models.
 The EVOL air sleeve provides an external negative air chamber added to the main air sleeve to significantly reduce the force to initiate travel, providing excellent small bump performance.
 The system is also more linear in its progression offering improved mid stroke support and better bottom out resistance.
 It is important to add or remove air from the EVOL sleeve as detailed below to experience the best possible performance.

 When adding air to the air chamber, it is important to equalize the positive and negative air chambers by slowly compressing the shock through 25% of its travel 10-20 times after every 50psi addition.

 - Adding air to the shock without periodically equalizing the air chambers can lead to a condition in which the shock has more pressure in the positive chamber than the negative.
 In this condition the shock will be very stiff and can top-out.
 You can equalize the air chambers by slowly compressing the shock until you feel and hear a transfer of air.
 Hold the shock at this point for a few seconds to allow the air to transfer from the positive to the negative chamber.